DoubleDensity/tidebox/README.md

 > A complete Tidal musical live coding and audio streaming environment inside Docker

-Run Tidal immediately on any available compute node and stream the output to any target with.
+Run Tidal immediately on any available compute node and stream the output to any target.
 No sound hardware or elevated permissions are required on the Docker host.
-This allows for the use of very-low end hardware to control and compose the session while harnessing greater resources on remote hosts, clusters and public cloud infrastructure.
+This allows for the use of very-low end performance hardware to control and compose the session while harnessing greater resources on remote hosts, clusters and public cloud infrastructure.

-Many thanks to Tidal and the entire live coding community for making such exciting and fun software!
+Many thanks to Tidal and the entire live coding community for making such fun and exciting software!

 ## Getting started